Information & Assistance

 PCCC has information, assistance and referrals for those caring for a family member through our Family Caregiver

 Support Program.
 Family caregivers and grandparents or older individuals who are relative caregivers can benefit from these services.
+For information on this year's Family Caregiver Conference, please click here.

 Assistance for adults and caregivers through an independent decision support process to determine community based care choices.
 The individuals' circumstances, needs, preferences and values are the foundation of this service.